 Government Grants for electric cars and vehicles

 Although the UK Government continues to support the adoption of electric vehicles it has cut back on the grants available.
-The government still offers grants to encourage the purchase of new electric vehicles, but only for Cat 1 vehicles that have CO2 emissions of less than 50g/km and can travel at least 112km (70 miles) without any emissions at all.
+The government still offers grants to encourage the purchase of new electric vehicles, but only for cars valued up to £32,000 and that have zero tailpipe CO2 emissions and can travel at least 112km (70 miles) without any emissions at all.

 The Government website also lists all the current vehicles that attract the grant.